yilinwei/ensime.github.io/editors/emacs/userguide.md

 Refactoring is provided by the [github.com/scala-ide/scala-refactoring](https://github.com/scala-ide/scala-refactoring) library.

+### Add type to symbol

+Place your cursor over the symbol you'd like to add the type and type `C-c C-r a`.

 ### Rename

 Place your cursor over the symbol you'd like to rename.
 Type `C-c C-r r` and follow the minibuffer instructions.